semrush/intergalactic/website/docs2/data-display/chart-showcase/chart-showcase.md

 ## Geographical values

-Use a map to show the values associated with geographical areas.
+Utilize a map to represent values associated with geographical areas.

-_For example: Show website audience by country or region on a map._
+_For instance, you can display website audience by country or region on a map._

 ::: react-view

 <script lang="tsx">
 import React from 'react';
-import ComponentCard from '@docs/../components/ComponentCard';
+import ComponentCard from '@components/../components/ComponentCard';
-import styled from 'styled-components';

 const getImageName = (title) => {
   const name = title.replace(/[ \/]+/g, '');
   return name.charAt(0).toLowerCase() + name.slice(1);
 };

+import { Box } from '@semcore/flex-box';

 const group = {
   line: {